colinta/teacup/README.md

 end
 ```

-Styles assigned in `subview/layout` are stored in a separate hash,
-`teacup_style`, and it is reapplied in `restyle!` and during orientation
-changes.
-The idea here is that the closer the style setting is to where the
+The idea here is that the closer the style setting is to where the view is
-view is instantiated, the higher the precedence.
+instantiated, the higher the precedence.

 More examples!